mariodavid/cuba-component-db-update-wizard/README.md

 This application component can be used for creating one-off custom DB updates that should be executed by the administrator through the UI.

+For normal / small-delta changes of the DB, the default CUBA DB-update scripts mechanisms should be used.
+But sometimes there are migrations from an existing database schema from another framework e.g, which are hard to do through the default mechanisms.
+This is where this application components comes into play.

 ## Installation